BCCGA is not a training provider. That said, we work with our members to ensure that education around safe digging

 APPLICATION TO ACCESS THE STANDARD

 We are pleased to announce that we are accepting applications to access our Ground Disturbance 201 Standard (British Columbia).
-Training providers in British Columbia who are looking for endorsement to the new BCCGA Ground Disturbance 201 Standard can download an application to access form here.
+Training providers in British Columbia who are looking for endorsement to the new BCCGA Ground Disturbance 201 Standard can find the process here.

 Access to the Ground Disturbance 201 Standard (British Columbia) will be granted to bona fide training organizations on submission of the application form and approval by the Utility Safety Partners (formerly ABCGA).
 Approval of the Application to Access the Ground Disturbance 201 Standard will include an invoice for the Standard access fee in the amount set out in the current Schedule of Fees.
 On payment of the Standard access fee, the Applicant will receive a downloadable copy of the Standard.

 Utility Safety Partners (formerly Alberta CGA) is managing the application and certification process on behalf of BCCGA.

 Approved training providers will go through three stages of assessment before receiving endorsement to the BCCGA Ground Disturbance 201 Standard.
 You can download an overview of the standards, the schedule of fees and the conditions of endorsement policy below.